pascofire/TicTacToe/README.md

 # TicTacToe using java
 <br>
-## this is a tic tac toe game made using java
+his is a tic tac toe game made using java